-Eligibility for awards:
+Eligibility for awards

-- Be admitted or enrolled at a CSU campus - Be classified as a California resident for fee purposes - Pay the State University fee (excludes students in self support programs)
+- Be admitted or enrolled at a CSU campus

+- Be classified as a California resident for fee purposesPay the State University fee (excludes students in

 - Demonstrate financial need

+- Demonstrate infancial fieldNot be in default on a student loan

-- Not be in default on a student loan
+- Not be in default on a student foan

-- Not owe a repayment on a student grant
+Not owe a repayment on a student grant

 - Be making satisfactory academic progress

-- Have an expected family contribution not exceeding fifty percent of the campus standard offcampus budget.
+- Have an expected family contribution not exceeding fifty percent of the campus standard off-campus budget.

-Annual limits:
+Annual limits

-- Academic year award limits are \$3600 for full time students and \$2400 for less than full time enrollment. - Summer award limits are \$1800 for students enrolled in 12 units and \$1200 for student enrolled in less than 12 units. - Twelve month limits for students enrolled in both academic year and summer are \$4800 for full time enrollment and \$3200 for less than full time enrollment.
+- Academic year award limits are \$3600 for full time students and \$2400 for less than full time enrollment. - Summer award limits are \$1800 for students enrolled in 12 units and \$1200 for student enrolled in less than 12 units.

+• Twelve month limits for students enrolled in both academic year and summer are \$4800 for full time enrollment and \$3200 for less than full time enrollment.

-System-wide priority groups:
+System-wide priority groups